H.S. King

 King suggested the name for the town of ‘Kundana’, gazetted in 1897.
 It is aboriginal word of unknown origin.
 King was involved in the survey of the York-Goldfields Road in 1889 though it subsequently fell into disuse with the advent of the railway in 1896.

-While A.W.
-Canning was responsible for surveying the famous Stock Route that now bears his name it was H.S.
-King who gave it the impetus needed to proceed.
+While Canning was responsible for surveying the famous Stock Route that now bears his name it was King who gave it the impetus needed to proceed.

 Although Western Australia’s first gold rush at Halls Creek in 1885 was short-lived, it opened up the East Kimberley to the cattle industry.
 Gold was discovered in Wiluna in 1896 and at its peak, the Wiluna mine became the largest in Western Australia, supporting 9000 miners.
 There was a huge demand in the mines for fresh meat.
 Most of Western Australia’s beef came from the Kimberley.
 At the time, however, East Kimberley cattle were quarantined due to an infestation of tropical ticks.
 This gave the West Kimberley pastoralists a monopoly on the beef trade — which caused prices to soar.

-It was at King’s suggestion that botanist Charles A. Gardner joined W.R.
-Easton’s party in 1921 that was tasked to explore the Kimberley for a suitable site for a port between Broome and Wyndham.
+When surveyor W.R.
+Easton was tasked in 1921 to explore the Kimberley for a suitable site for a port between Broome and Wyndham, King suggested that botanist Charles A. Gardner join the party.
 Gardner’s report on the plants and vegetation of the region contributed to a major advance in the understanding of Kimberley flora.

 King was a member of the first Board of Appraisers for Pastoral Leases Western Australia 1919-1923.